What is serverless architecture? Benefits and use cases

 In a serverless model, compute resources are provisioned on demand, and businesses only pay for their exact usage.
 By eliminating the need to maintain infrastructure, serverless architecture reduces costs and minimizes operational overhead, while helping businesses deploy and iterate applications faster.

-In a serverless environment, application logic is broken into discrete functions that execute in response to specific events, such as application programming interface (API) requests, database updates, or scheduled tasks.
-This is often referred to as Function-as-a-Service (FaaS).
+In a serverless environment, application logic is broken into discrete functions that execute in response to specific events, such as API requests, database updates, or scheduled tasks.

 When an event triggers a function, the serverless platform spins up the necessary resources to execute it.
 After the task is completed, the platform deallocates resources, ensuring efficiency and cost-effectiveness.
 This "pay-as-you-go" model means you’re only charged for the compute time your application uses, rather than for idle resources.
 Additionally, serverless platforms are designed to handle scaling automatically, so your applications can respond to spikes in traffic without manual intervention.